-Sarah Shirazyan is a Nuclear Security Postdoctoral Fellow at CISAC.
-Her research is funded by the MacArthur Foundation.
+From 2017-2018, Dr. Shirazyan was a Nuclear Security Postdoctoral Fellow at CISAC.
+Her research was funded by the MacArthur Foundation.
 She received her Doctor of Juridical Sciences Degree from Stanford Law School.
-Her dissertation empirically analyzes the effectiveness of the UN Security Council Resolution 1540 in preventing terrorists from accessing Weapons of Mass Destruction.
-Sarah designed Interpol-Stanford policy lab and serves as a Lecturer in Law at Stanford Law School.
-For her outstanding research, teaching and community service, Stanford named Ms. Shirazyan as one of the recipients of Gerald J. Lieberman Award.
+Her dissertation empirically analyzes the effectiveness of the UN Security Council’s response to WMD terrorism.
+For her outstanding research, teaching and community service, Stanford named Ms. Shirazyan as one of the recipients of the Gerald J. Lieberman Award.